inkVerb/VIP/201/Lesson-00.md

 ### Create `su` (Super User) password

-The Shell 201 course occasionally requires `sudo` AKA `su` AKA "root" permissions.
+The Linux 201 course occasionally requires `sudo` AKA `su` AKA "root" permissions.

 If you are not a "sudoer", you need the machine (computer) administrator (mom, dad, owner, teacher?) nearby to input the password for some `sudo` jobs in the lessons.